 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Garfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Garfield is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Garfield who work in office and administrative support (22.02%), sales jobs (11.90%), and management occupations (10.12%).

-Because of many things, Garfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Garfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Garfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Garfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Garfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small city, Garfield does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Garfield with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.98% of adults in Garfield have a bachelor's degree or advanced degree.
+The citizens of Garfield are slightly less educated than the national average of 21.84% for the average city or town: 14.98% of adults in Garfield have a bachelor's degree or advanced degree

 The people who call Garfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garfield residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Garfield include German, Norwegian, Irish, Swedish, and Dutch.